streptomyces/advancedR/README.md

 ### Data structures ###
 #######################

-# Collections of the basic data types.
+# Types which are combinations of the basic data types.

+# Can be arbitrarily complex.

-# Several data structures are provided in R as classes.
+# Several provided by R as classes.

-# It is possible to make your own but we will not be doing
-# so.
-The ones provided are sufficient for what we do.

-# They range in complexity and flexibility.

-# Use the simplest data structure that will do the job.

 ###############
 ### Classes ###